 - Offer a phone number if they have questions as they complete the form.

 If you find too much fall-off at this point, remove questions.
 And adjust your questions based on what you learn—you may need to add or reword questions, too.

-I eat my own dog food—when someone inquires about my coaching services, I ask them to complete my 5-question Coaching Application before the call.
-(I use a different process for consulting project inquiries.)
+I “eat my own dog food”—when someone inquires about my services, I ask them to share about their goals before the call.

 Question: What question(s) would you add to the pre-sales form?